 - 1.5 tsp Salt, plus extra to sprinkle at the end

-- 1 tsp each: Onion Powder, Garlic Powder, Cayenne Pepper
+- 1 tsp EACH: Onion Powder, Garlic Powder, Cayenne Pepper, Black Pepper

-In a bowl, combine the wet mix with your chicken, ensuring it's fully coated by the marinade.
+- In a bowl, combine the wet mix with your chicken, ensuring it's fully coated by the marinade.
 Cover and allow to marinate in the fridge for an absolute minimum of 4 hours, but the longer the better (up to 24hours).
 Remove at least 30mins before you intend to use it to bring to room temp (important - frying cold chicken causes it to seize up and go chewy).

-Meanwhile, combine all of your dry mix.
-I find this easiest in a small tray, but you can also use a bowl.
+- Meanwhile, combine all of your dry mix.
+I find this easiest in a small tray, but you can also use a shallow bowl.
 Dip a piece of your chicken into the mix and fully coat.
 Really make sure you get the mix in every part of the chicken, this will give you those 'flaky' parts which make the chicken extra crispy.
 The more craggy/flaky the chicken is the crunchier it'll be.
-Place on a tray and repeat with the remaining chicken.
+Place on a wire rack and repeat with the remaining chicken.

-Heat up enough oil to comfortable cover the depth of your largest piece of chicken.
+- Heat up enough oil to comfortably cover the depth of your largest piece of chicken.
 Drop a piece of mixture in, if it slowly sizzles to the top you're good to go.
-You want the oil to be approx 175c/350f (it will drop when the chickens in, that's okay, just try to maintain a heat of around 320F/160C.
+You want the oil to be approx 175C/350F - 180C/356F.
+The temp will drop when the chicken hits the oil, and that's okay, just try to maintain a heat of around 320F/160C.
 A medium heat should obtain this.